paulomiguel010/mobile-tax-credits-summary/README.md

 | "SHUTTERED" | Unhappy path, trigger a 503 Shuttered response |
 | Not set or any other value | Happy path, non-excluded Tax Credits Users |

-To start the service locally either use service-manager or clome this repo and use abt to start:
+To start the service locally either use service-manager or clone this repo and use sbt to start:
 ```
  cd $WORKSPACE/tax-credits-summary
  sbt start
 ```

-Once its running, then to test the default behaviour (non-excluded Tax Credits Users payload):
+Once its running then to test the default behaviour (non-excluded Tax Credits Users payload):
 ```
 curl -i localhost:8246/sandbox/income/CS700100A/tax-credits/tax-credits-summary
 ```